Resources

 The primary goal of scoliosis specific exercise is to influence the "progressive cycle" that occurs with structural postural conditions.
 The spine is designed to sit with balance: that is, the head on top of shoulders, on top of ribcage, on top of pelvis, hip and ankles.
 Disturbance in the balance of the system means compensations occur and the body looks at strategies to maintain upright posture in response, this can results in increased loads on certain structures of the spine.

-For those growing, that is, the asymmetrical vertebral growth which increased pressures on the inside of the curve, and distraction of the growth plate on the outside of the curve, this creates a cycle of continuing asymmetrical growth and progression of the scoliosis or scheuermann's kyphosis with growth spurts.
-Offloading the growth plate and opposing these faces encourages more symmetrical vertebral growth and a slowing/prevention of further changes in the scoliosis, and in some cases improvement.
+For those growing, that is, a lateral spinal curvature produces asymmetrical loading of the skeletally immature spine, which in turn, causes asymmetrical growth and a progressive wedging deformity.
+Offloading the growth plate and opposing these forces encourages more symmetrical vertebral growth and a slowing/prevention of further changes in the scoliosis, and in some cases improvement.
 For adults, the goals is to prevent further asymmetrical degenerative changes and loss in ligamentous strength that leads to progression of the scoliosis with aging.

-Scoliosis specific exercises teach the person to "hold out of their curve",/ and often including exercises that oppose the curve.
+Scoliosis specific exercises teach the person to "hold out of their curve",/ and often including exercises that oppose the curve/ achieve maximal correction.
 Once able to maintain this posture, strengthening of the spinal musculature is added.
-Through the exercises the body is able to return to a more ‘normal’ physiological position and lessen the progressive "cycle", while also improving posture and muscle symmetry by restoring the length-tension relationships of muscles, and offloading structures that may have been overloaded and contributing to pain.
+Through the exercises the body is able to return to a more ‘normal’ physiological position and lessen the progressive "cycle" through improving posture and restoring muscle symmetry as well as offloading structures that may have been overloaded and contributing to pain.

 What is the evidence for each school?